EmmanuelOwusu/Coursera-Courses/README.md

 * There is a file on Backpropagation.

   * Backward Propagation  is an algorithm for supervised learning of artificial neural networks using gradient descent.

+  * Backpropagation is analogous to calculating the delta rule for a multilayer feedforward network